MicrosoftDocs/quantum-docs-pr/articles/relnotes/index.md

 #### Hardware and Software Requirements

 - The simulator included with the Quantum Development Kit requires a 64-bit installation of Microsoft Windows to run.
-- Microsoft's quantum simulator, installed with the Quantum Development Kit, utilizes Advance Vector Extensions (AVX), and requires an AVX-enabled CPU.
+- Microsoft's quantum simulator, installed with the Quantum Development Kit, utilizes Advanced Vector Extensions (AVX), and requires an AVX-enabled CPU.
 Intel processors shipped in Q1 2011 (Sandy Bridge) or later support AVX.
 We are evaluating support for earlier CPUs and may announce details at a later time.

 #### Project Creation